codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

   The Audit Manager reports and stores audit logs of API calls to Codefresh GitOps.

 * Analytics Reporter
-  Reports necessary information to the analytics solution.
+  Reports analytics information to populate deployment, runtime, and cluster data for GitOps in the different dashboards and widgets.

 * Argo Hub
   Interfaces with the Argo Hub platform for working with pre-built Argo Workflow templates.
 Visit ​​https://codefresh.io/argohub/ for more details.